NnQqDd/MachineLearningResearch2324/README.md

 # Machine Learning Research 2023 - 2024
-This is my part in Student Research 2023-2024, which won first prize and was posted in a scientific journal.
+This is my part in Student Research 2023-2024, which won first prize and was posted in the Journal of Science Natural Science - HNUE university.